[ Printer Friendly Version ] [ Report Abuse ]

 "Be back in a few," Tavi jumped up and left me alone in the compartment.
-I sighed and started reading again, but less than five minutes later, James Potter and company re-entered.
+I sighed and started reading again, but less than five minutes later, James Potter and company re-entered

-"--absolutely brilliant," James was saying, "I can't believe not one of Snape's cronies knew augmenti
+"--absolutely brilliant," James was saying, "I can't believe not one of Snape's cronies knew augmenti."

 Peter turned red as James started applauding.
 Remus Lupin did nothing but take the seat next to me.
 My entire body tensed at how close he was.
 Eventually James sat on Remus' other side while Sirius and Peter sat across from us.
-I kept my head down, but I couldn't comprehended any words on the page.
+I kept my head down, but I'm not sure I comprehended any words on the page.
 The presence of the four Gryffindor sixth year boys was enough to give me a nervous breakdown.
 As I sat there frozen, I became vaguely aware that somebody was looking at me.

 I dropped my gaze to the floor before looking over at Remus.

 "JAMES POTTER!" everyone in the compartment jumped at the shrill shriek of an infuriated Lily Evans, "EXPLAIN TO ME WHY I JUST HAD TO MAKE AN ENTIRE COMPARTMENT INTO A HUMAN SIZED FISH TANK SO SEVERUS SNAPE WOULDN'T DIE OF SUFFOCATION?!"

 "Aw, you saved him?"
 James sounded truly disappointed.